google/comprehensive-rust/src/glossary.md

   interest.
 - tuple:\
   A composite data type that contains variables of different types.
-Tuple fields have no names, they are accessed by their ordinal numbers.
+Tuple fields have no names, and are accessed by their ordinal numbers.
 - type:\
   A classification that specifies which operations can be performed on values of a particular kind in Rust.